 - Nutrition, health and mental health

 Summer 2017 Details

 This Summer's program dates are weekdays beginning Monday, June 26, 2017 through Friday, August 4, 2017 from 8 a.m. to 3 p.m. at Family Focus Evanston.
 The program will be closed on July 4.
 Given that the program often has a waiting list, daily attendance throughout the summer is an expectation of the program.
 If accepted into the program, participants will receive the date for orientation as well as the required weekly parent meetings.

 Applications are due by May 1, 2017 and space is limited.
-You can download the application by clicking the button below.
+You can download the application by clicking the button below or apply online by clicking the "Apply Now" button.
 Applications will be reviewed as they are submitted and you are encouraged to apply early.

 Garrett-Evangelical Theological Seminary